babak2/SearchTerm/README.md

 - [Catch2](https://github.com/catchorg/Catch2), v2.1.2, a C++ test framework. `./test/third_party/`

+## Assumptions

+- Only .txt files can be used as input files, but the program behaves properly when the wrong file type (or empty file, or file with only one line, ...) is used as input.

 ## run on Windows (not tested!)

 This program is written on Ubuntu 20.04.5 LTS.
-It may be still possible to run the program on Windows with a few considerations and modifications you may need to make to ensure the program would run correctly.
+It may be still possible to run the program on Windows with a few considerations and modifications you may need to make to ensure the program runs correctly.

 Here are some steps you can follow to run a program on Windows that was originally written for Ubuntu: